Marcoceran/polimi-iot-homework-5/README.md

 * The node-red dashboard removes the values > 70 and publishes the message to thingspeak via MQTT into two different charts

 ## Execution

+* We uploaded n files for this project:
+    * ranval.h
+    * ranvalAppC.nc
+    * ranvalC.nc